Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 ## Estimated time to complete
 - 20 minutes, times may vary with optional labs.

+//TODO Make sure in the slides to mention that people should be able to follow the instructions that copilot give.
+Let them first try copilot instructions and then follow their own

 ## Objectives
 - TBD

-### Step 1: Sunset on a Clear Sky - Setup and Run the Frontend
+### Step 1: Sunset above the Clouds - Setup and Run the Frontend

+// TODO PRe-install Node in CodeSpace

 - Open the terminal and navigate to the `WrightBrothersFrontend/` directory.